103-06 How To Do Stock Market Trend Analysis

 What does consolidation mean in stocks?

-A consolidation in stocks is when the price of a stock trades in a relatively narrow range for an extended period.
+A stock consolidation is when the price of a stock trades in a relatively narrow range for an extended period.
 This can be due to several factors, such as uncertainty among traders, lack of buying or selling interest, or economic conditions.

 Three types of stock trend duration